urBin logo

 Cost of living in The Bronx City

-Average rent in the Bronx city is just above the $1600.
-Many people consider buying a home here due to the lesser housing costs.
-The median housing costs are nearly at $456700, which seems to be much more realistic.
+The average rent in the Bronx City is just above $1600.
+Many people consider buying a home here due to the lower housing costs.
+The median housing costs are nearly $456,700, which seems to be much more realistic.
 Lower rental rates also attract students who have just moved to the city.
+Additionally, residents often look for convenient storage in Bronx City to help manage their belongings while settling in.

 What's Living Here Like?